jothepro/doxygen-awesome-css/README.md

 - manually copying the files
 - adding the project as a Git submodule
 - downloading the project with CMake FetchContent
-- adding the project as a npm/xpm dependency
+- adding the project as an npm/xpm dependency
 - installing the theme system-wide

 All theme files are located in the root of this repository and start with the prefix `doxygen-awesome-`.
 You may not need all of them.
-Follow the install instructions to figure out what files are required for your setup.
+Follow the installation instructions to determine which files are required for your setup.

 ### Git submodule

-For projects that use git, add the repository as a submodule and check out the desired release:
+For projects that use Git, add the repository as a submodule and check out the desired release:

 ```sh
 git submodule add https://github.com/jothepro/doxygen-awesome-css.git